Roch Voisine: Career

 Over the years, he has continued alternating between recording both French and English-language albums.
 His French language work and concert tours have continued to enjoy success in Europe (especially France) and Quebec, while his English-language recordings are a frequent mainstay of Canadian adult contemporary radio.
 He also enjoys huge success internationally.

 In 2006, he took part alongside other musicians in L'Or de nos vies in a formation named Fight Aids singing a song composed by Kyo.
 Revenues went to Fight Aids Monaco.

 Université de Moncton, New Brunswick, Canada gave him an honorary doctorate in music in May 2007.

 In the years 2008 to 2010, he launched his Americana series recorded in Nashville, Tennessee in tribute to American popular and country music.
 The third in the Americana series was dedicated to California music.
-In 2010 he also released the album Confidences in 2 separate European and Canadian editions.
+In 2010 he also released the album Confidences in two separate European and Canadian editions.
 He was also one of the commentators for the men's hockey tournament for French television at the 2010 Winter Olympics in Vancouver.
 In 2013 he came back with an album of duos called Duophonique.
+In 2015, he released the single "Cap Enragé" as a duo with Natasha St-Pier.

 He was inducted as a Chevalier de l'Ordre des Arts et des Lettres by France in 1992 and was made an Officer of the Order of Canada in 1995.
 He was made a Member of the Order of New Brunswick in 2014.
+He was made a Knight of the National Order of Quebec in 2025.

 Personal life

 Roch Voisine was born in Edmundston, New Brunswick, Canada to Réal Voisine, former mayor of Notre-Dame-du-Lac, Quebec and a former English teacher, and to Zélande Robichaud, a former nurse.
 He grew up in Saint-Basile, New Brunswick.
-He was the oldest of three children.
+He is the oldest of three children.
 His brother Marc was born in 1965, and his sister, Janice, in 1966.

 When Roch was four years old, Voisine's parents divorced and he moved to live with his paternal grandparents, Maurille and Dorina Racine Voisine, until he was eight, when he went to live with his father again.
 Roch considered his grandparents very influential on him, even as an adult.
 Roch moved to Notre-Dame-du-Lac when he was 12.

 Voisine married Myriam Saint-Jean on 21 December 2002.
 The couple have two sons.
 On 15 October 2007, Voisine's website announced his and Myriam's separation.
 Later on, he had a short-lived relationship with Narimane Doumandji, a public relations specialist.
-He has been with Myriam Chantal since 2012 and the couple had a baby girl, Lily-Dorina, born July 1st, 2020.
+He had been with Myriam Chantal since 2012 and the couple had a baby girl, Lily-Dorina, born July 1, 2020.
+According to Myriam Chantal's Facebook, Myriam and Roch split up in 2022.